Daisy Hildyard

-Daisy Hildyard (born 1984) is an English novelist and essayist best known for her novels, Hunters in the Snow and Emergency.
-She has won the Somerset Maugham Award and the Encore Award.
+Daisy Hildyard (born 1984) is an English novelist and essayist.
+Her novels Hunters in the Snow (2013) and Emergency (2023) won the Somerset Maugham Award and the Encore Award respectively.

 Early life

 Hildyard was born in Malton, North Yorkshire.
 She gained a first-class degree at St Edmund Hall, Oxford in 2003, and then studied for a doctorate in early modern scientific literature at Queen Mary University of London.

 Career

 Novel writing

 Hildyard's debut novel, Hunters in the Snow, was published in 2013.
 Set in rural Yorkshire, it interweaves memories of the narrator's childhood with her deceased grandfather's unreliable historical writings.
 Reviewers noted the influence of W. G. Sebald.
 The novel won the 2014 Somerset Maugham Award, given to writers under the age of 35.

 In her next novel, Emergency, a narrator in lockdown recalls her semi-rural childhood in the context of global environmental change.
 It was shortlisted for the Rathbones Folio Prize and won the 2023 Encore Award, given for a second novel.